DigDugData/Cicada-Zombies/README.md

 ## Possible Future Work

+- Improve the model performance further by increasing the size of the data set,
 - Determine how bioclimatic variables influence infection rates in cicadas,
 - Examine how climate change and warmer soil temperatures impact the timing of emergence of cicadas,
 - Development of a final product possibly a mobile app.